segmentio/segment-docs/src/segment-app/iam/sso.md

 ## Configuring SSO to access multiple workspaces
 To configure SSO for multiple workspaces, your admin must configure access to each workspace as a separate app in your identity provider.

-This is because, you are unable to use one domain across multiple workspaces, and you will encounter this error if you try adding a domain that is already verified in another workspace:
+This is because, you are unable to use verified domain(s) across multiple workspaces, and you will encounter this error if you try adding a domain that is already verified in another workspace:

 > warn ""
 > **Warning**: This domain has already been claimed.